whoskite/kitestudios/strapi-backend/RAILWAY_SETUP.md

 2. Make sure all environment variables are set correctly
 3. Verify that your PostgreSQL service is running
 4. Try redeploying the application

+### Common Issues

+1. **Health Check Failure**: We've added a custom health check endpoint at `/health.json` to help with this issue.

+2. **Database Connection Issues**: Make sure your PostgreSQL service is running and connected to your Strapi service.

+3. **Missing Environment Variables**: Double-check that all required environment variables are set correctly.

 ## Local Development